Before we get started, have you tried our new Python Code Assistant? It's like having an expert coder at your fingertips. Check it out!

-In this tutorial, we will combine gender detection and age detection tutorials to come up with a single code that detects both.
+In this tutorial, we will combine gender detection and age detection tutorials to develop a single code that detects both.

 Let's get started.
 If you haven't OpenCV already installed, make sure to do so: